bitterjug/elm-wpc/readme.markdown

       http://bitterjug.localhost
       GET /wp-json/wp/v2/posts?before=2017-02-08T21:01:52

+  Not sure yet how we mark the 'before' and 'after' payloads so we know whether to prepend or append them to the cached list.
+To date, while using the page number, I encoded it in the type of the message function.
+Now we _could_ get that from the incoming data headers?
+Perhaps not.
+The only header that identifies what query was used to generate this result is the Link:next one, and if we're on the last page, I don't think we actually get that one.
+So I probably do need to encode the meaning of the request in the return message somehow so that we know what to do with it when we get it.

+  So we will have options like:
+  - Selected post,
+    - replace the current list with this as a singleton
+    - set the current index to 0
+    - Search for neighbours and set off requests for the next and previous pages
+  - Previous / Next content
+    - Prepend / Append to the list and recalculate the appropriate neighbours

+  We can use the index as the neighbour.
+If current is [0] then we have no next and the previous is [1].

+  I think we might actually use an array for the cache.

+  Now the route and model appear to be different for the first time.
+Or the difference is finally meaningful:

+  - When we get a location we are going to parse the slug out of it.
+Then the Msg will be to view the corresponding page.
+But, at first, we won't have data for that so we will kick off a get request for it (do we need to keep the slug in the model at this point, and make a note that we're awaiting it?)
+We will be in a loading state and shoudl probably display a loading message (as the page) during that state.

+ - Then once we get the data we can store it in the array, and set the current page to be the index of the corresponding page in our array.

+ - We might get a response that says the slug can't be found in which case were going to transition to a proper 404 page.

+ - We need a way to get a route from a Location, and a Location (url) from a page.

 - [ ] Do we need a way to know if we've reached the actual beginning or end of the list of entries so as to avoid repeatedly requesting the next page at the end?